sevenfifty777/dcs-lua-runner-mcp/README.md

 5. **spawn_unit** - Spawn new units in the mission
    - Ground units or vehicles
-   - Specify position, heading, coalition
+   - Specify position using DCS coordinates, Lat/Long, or MGRS
-   - Custom unit names
+   - Custom unit names and heading
+   - Automatic coordinate conversion

 6. **send_message** - Display messages in DCS
    - Send text messages to all players